 Westminster moves to 12-11 overall and 8-6 in the St. Louis Intercollegiate Athletic Conference, tied with Fontbonne in the West Divison.

-Game was proved to be a pitcher's duel as Westminster was shut out 3-0.
-The only three runs in the game game on an RBI single in the second and an RBI double in the seventh to seal the MacMurray win.
+Game one was proved to be a pitcher's duel as Westminster was shut out 3-0.
+The only three runs in the game came on an RBI single in the second and an RBI double in the seventh to seal the MacMurray win.
 Ryan Clavin and Devin Masek were the two Blue Jays to record a hit in the game.

 Andrew Boessen took the loss on the mound after pitching 6.1 innings, giving up two runs on six hits.